 I started DaniWeb back in 2002 while I was pursuing a computer science degree as a means for computer science students to learn and gain help from each other.
 I fell in love with Internet marketing, and I went into it full-time immediately after graduation.

-For me, the most important lesson I can share is that what people say and what they do are often two very different things … but numbers never lie.
-As your community grows, you’ll inevitably have a group of passionate, core members all giving you suggestions and advice in the direction they want to see the forum go in.
+For me, the most important lesson I can share is that what people say and what they do are often two very different things.
+But numbers never lie.
+As your community grows, you’ll inevitably have a group of passionate, core members giving you suggestions and advice in the direction they want to see the forum go in.